 I was raised in the Swedenborgian community of Bryn Athyn in Pennsylvania.
 After college, some of which was spent at the University of Iowa Writing Workshop where I studied poetry, I moved to New York City and began a career in publishing and advertising.
 In the late 1980s, I founded an advertising agency that specialized in book publishing accounts and watched it grow over the next couple of decades.
 About the same time I started the agency, my husband and I began to spend weekends in the Berkshire Hills of Massachusetts, eventually buying a small cottage there.
 Like so many weekenders, we found ourselves drawn more and more to the serenity and natural beauty of the area—the corn fields, dairy farms, and rolling hills.
 When I was able to sell the agency several years ago to devote myself to writing, we also decided to spend more time in this part of the world.

 I’d long been struck by the differences between the small, close-knit rural communities in the Berkshires and the upscale urban weekenders who live there part-time.
-All of my novels for NAL — Local Knowledge, So Near, A Place for Us, and the forthcoming Bleeding Heart — are set in this area.
+All of my novels for NAL — Local Knowledge, So Near, A Place for Us, and Bleeding Heart — are set in this area.
 They’re mostly about family life, the tensions and joys of living in a small town, and the longing for acceptance and a sense of community.

 During the years I worked in advertising in New York City, I would try to fit in an hour or two of writing every morning in my cramped apartment.
 I used to dream of one day having my own writing studio.
 If Henry James thought “summer afternoon” were the two most beautiful words in the English language, I began to feel that “writing studio” took a close second.
 I imagined it in the woods somewhere with a fireplace or wood-burning stove — rustic and musty and so quiet you could hear the mice scrabbling around in the walls.